sharetribe/flex-docs/src/docs/concepts-management/manage-transactions/index.md

   [stock reservations states](/references/stock/#stock-reservation-states).
 - Stock reservation quantity: The amount of stock reserved in this transaction.
-- Transaction ID: Unique ID of the transaction in the Flex database.
+- Transaction ID: Unique ID of the transaction in the Sharetribe database.
 - Transaction process: You can have multiple [transaction processes](/concepts/transaction-process/) active in your marketplace and each transaction process can have multiple versions.